posativ/weave-minimal/README.md

        Firefox will show you a misleading error "invalid url" if you did not accept this cert before!

+       If you are using Firefox on Android, you have to accept the certificate with the default Android Browser (called "Browser").

 **Q:** It does not sync!
 **A:** Make sure, that `$ curl http://example.tld/prefix/user/1.0/example/node/weave`
        returns the correct sync url.
 Next, try to restart your browser.
 If that